The Rike’s Building

 The ACF also owns the adjacent Metropolitan Arts Center, which transformed an old department store into a community arts learning center featuring the intimate Loft Theatre, home of Dayton’s professional theatre company, The Human Race Theatre Company.
-The Metropolitan Arts Center also houses offices of many of Dayton’s premier arts and cultural organizations such as Culture Works, The Muse Machine and Cityfolk, as well as WDPR-FM 88.1, Dayton’s fine arts public radio station.
+The Metropolitan Arts Center also houses offices of some of Dayton’s premier arts and cultural organizations such as Muse Machine and WDPR-FM 88.1, Dayton’s fine arts public radio station.

 All three of these facilities are managed and operated by Victoria Theatre Association.

 In the summer of 1998 the Executive Committee of Second and Main requested and received architectural concepts from several local and national firms.
 After reviewing a number of options, the Executive Committee of Second and Main ultimately chose the design of architect Cesar Pelli.
 His work includes Cincinnati’s Aronoff Center, the Charlotte Performing Arts Center, London’s Canary Wharf Tower, New York’s World Financial Center, and Kuala Lumpur’s Petronas Towers, currently the world’s tallest building.

 “Cesar came with some interesting conceptual designs,” said Mason.
 “We had exposed a first design to some focus groups in the community and they looked at a proposal of hotel, office buildings and the arts center and said, ‘that is very interesting, but we need some housing’.
 That’s when the concept for a tower that combined a hotel and apartments, as well as a performing arts center, came into being.”